OLSA/pos_linker/README.md

 # POS Linker

-This is linker from ERPNext to local thermal printer.
+This is linker between ERPNext and local thermal printer.

 Install pos_linker to erp: